erg55/Simon-lab-workshop/README.md

 ```
 rsync --progress USERNAME@xanadu-submit-ext.cam.uchc.edu:~/ThursdayFun/*.html .
 ```
-How do the fastq reports look?
+How do the fastqc reports look?
 Pretty pristine for me.
 Perhaps they have already been trimmed?
 We shall see.

 The sequence data is split across two lanes.
 Let's combine each set into the twopaired ends reads before assembly:
 ```